 RH GR1: New method to quantify INSL3 by LC-MS/MS: A new diagnostic marker for Leydig cell function

-This study is performed at Rigshospitalet Department of Growth and Reproduction in collaboration with University of Lund.
+This study is performed at Department of Growth and Reproduction, Rigshospitalet, Denmark in collaboration with Lund University, Sweden.

 Insulin-like 3 (INSL3) is an insulin like hormone produced mainly in gonadal tissues in males (Leydig cells) and females.
+INSL3 plays a key role in development of male gonads and in guiding testicular descent.
+The mutations in this gene may lead to cryptorchidism, which is failure of one or both testes to descend into the scrotum.
+We are particularly interested in INSL3 as a candidate serum marker that directly reflects Leydig cell function in andrological and developmental disorders, including infertility.
+In women, INSL3 is produced in lower amounts by ovarian theca and luteal cells, and circulating levels are increased in women with polycystic ovarian syndrome.
 Studies suggest that the gene that codes for INSL3 may be involved in the development of urogenital tract and female fertility.
-It may also act as a hormone to regulate growth, differentiation and play a role in guiding testicular descent.
-The mutations in this gene may lead to cryptorchidism, which is failure of one or both of the testes to descend into the scrotum.
-In women, it is produced in lower amounts by ovarian theca and luteal cells, and circulating levels are increased in women with polycystic ovarian syndrome.